Tabora – History, Socio-Economic, Food, Culture and More

 During this period, the Sultan of Zanzibar appointed an agent there.
 It belonged to the Unyanyembe Kingdom.
 Tabora was a trade centre with traders from the far north, including the Buganda Kingdom.
 During August 1871, a quarter of the city was razed during an attack by the army of the Nyamwezi ruler, Mirambo.
 Despite proclaiming the region as a German East Africa in 1885, by the end of late 1891, travellers called it a lawless town, without German colonial administration until late in the year.
 Being an important station along the Central Line, it grew into an essential administrative centre for central German East Africa (GEA).

-By 1916, the colonial battalion had an urgent mint at Tabora, producing some pieces of gold and various crude brass and copper GEA rupee smaller coins Mint with a “T” mark.
+By 1916, the colonial battalion had an urgent mint at Tabora Tanzania, producing some pieces of gold and various crude brass and copper GEA rupee smaller coins Mint with a “T” mark.
 In the period of the Tabora Offensive during East Africa’s World War I campaign, Belgian Congo (Force Publique)’s colonial army commanded by General Charles Tombeur annexed Tabora on 19 September 1916 following heavy fighting for10 days and nights.

 Shops owned by Indians with people roaming around in year 1906